EU politicians back narrow loopholes in clean car law

 These would enable manufacturers to carry on making powerful, more polluting cars, provided they also made very low emission vehicles, such as electric cars.

-The European Commission is seeking to enforce a goal for the EU car fleet of 95 grams of CO2 per kilometre (g/km) by 2020, down from 130 g/km by 2015.
+The European Commission is seeking to enforce a goal for the EU car fleet of 95 grams of CO2 per kilometer (g/km) by 2020, down from 130 g/km by 2015.

 "The compromise on supercredits strikes a balance, giving industry more flexibility and incentives to invest in low carbon cars while not watering down the agreed 2020 target," British Liberal Democrat Fiona Hall, who steered the committee debate, told Reuters.